My Italians Wine Tasting

 Can’t make it to Rome?
 We’ll bring the tasting to you!
 Just book a private virtual wine tasting and tell us where in the world you live and we’ll plan the rest.
 We’ll scope out the best wine shops in your area and choose wines that are in our cellar and also available to you, ensuring you’re getting the full VinoRoma experience right in your home.
 The price is per screen, so you can either plan a group video call with co-workers or invite as many friends and family over to yours and all gather round your computer.
 And since these tastings are private, the wines can be tailored to your individual tastes and budget.

-If you’re interested in booking a virtual wine tasting, contact us at firstname.lastname@example.org
+If you’re interested in booking a virtual wine tasting or for more information, click here:

 Walking Food Tours

 Want to get out and see the real Rome?
 Come with us on a private food tour!
-The following are suggested itineraries for walks around various areas of Rome, but all tours can be adjusted according to your personal preferences and cravings.
+Below are some suggested itineraries for walks around various areas of Rome, but all tours can be adjusted according to your personal preferences and cravings.

-If you’re interested in booking a private walking tour, contact us at email@example.com
+If you’re interested in booking a private walking tour or for more information, click here:

 Exploring the Trionfale Neighborhood